jquinl/zmetery-privacy-policy/README.md

 # zmetery-privacy-policy
-Privacy policy require topublish in android app store
+Privacy policy required to publish in android app store